AmusingThrone/kitsune-auto-setup/README.md

 # kitsune-auto-setup
 An Automated Setup (one file) for new CPPS owners.
 Based on Dev's [model](https://aureus.pw/topic/1172-kitsune-auto-setup-script-as2/).
+Uses Kitsune AS2 Protocol.

 ----------